 I saw yet another shooting star about a week ago just before the sun rose.
 It was over the ocean more westerly than the previous two.
 This time I was facing it directly and could trace the streak across the sky.
 It was a long streak of light, it’s origin was a slightly thicker light tapering towards the end.
 Like the others it was just a brief moment…which I guess makes these moments all that more magical.

-Filed under: Drawing & Painting from Life | Tags: About Me, Allen Capoferri, America, Art, California, Illustration, Nature, sketchbook, sketchbook drawing
+Filed under: Drawing & Painting from Life | Tags: About Me, Allen Capoferri, America, Art, Beach, gouache painting, Illustration, Moon, Ocean, Painting, stars, USA

-Filed under: Drawing & Painting from Life, Landscape | Tags: About Me, Allen Capoferri, Art, California, Illustration, Nature, sketchbook, sketchbook drawing, USA
+Filed under: Drawing & Painting from Life, sketchbook | Tags: About Me, Allen Capoferri, America, Art, California, Illustration, Nature, sketchbook, sketchbook drawing, USA

 Filed under: Drawing & Painting from Life, sketchbook | Tags: About Me, Allen Capoferri, America, Art, Beach, California, Humor, Illustration, Ocean, Raccoons, sketchbook, USA

-Filed under: Photo's | Tags: Allen Capoferri, America, California, Culture, Ocean, people, San Francisco, Travel, USA
+Filed under: Photo's, Uncategorized | Tags: Allen Capoferri, America, antagonist, bus travel, California, Photography, Travel, USA